 Sometimes we are in a hurry when installing a vSphere environment and forget little things like entering license keys, especially the vCenter license key.
 Remember, the vCenter license that comes with VMware vSphere, the vCenter Server evaluation license, lasts 60 days, as do the other VMware evaluation licenses.
 This means your vCenter server license expires on day 61 if you forgot to enter the vCenter license key at the time of deployment.

 Hopefully we only forget to update our vSphere licenses in development and test environments, since it is in the have verification testing for plans for production environments, right?
-It should be as easy as just grabbing the license key and plopping it in, but sometimes it is not.
-I am going to show you one of the most common issues I’ve seen when updating and expired VMware vCenter server license and how to fix it.
-This lesson also applies to updating or assigning ESXi host licenses.
+It should be as easy as just grabbing the vCenter license key and plopping it in to VMware vCenter, but sometimes it is not.
+I am going to show you one of the most common issues I have seen when updating and expired VMware vCenter server license and how to fix it.
+This lesson also applies to updating or assigning ESXi licenses.

 After you see a message that the key has been added successfully, go ahead and click Next.
-You can then Assign your license to your vCenter and you are off to the races!
-In the Product field, you will see a radio button next to the license you just entered.
+You can then Assign your license to your vCenter server and you are off to the races!
+In the Product field, you will see a radio button next to the license key you just entered.
 The green checkbox next to the name of your vCenter tells you you are all set.